Picture this: The flu’s hit the office, and most of the crew’s home sick, including the receptionist.

-- Mind your manners.
 You may be new to the receptionist game, but if you’re nice, no one will notice.
 Ask for information rather than demanding it, as in “May I say who is calling?” and “May I have your name?”
 Throw “please” and “thank you” in there as much as possible.
-Everyone loves to be treated with respect, and the happier your callers are, the happier you’ll be.
+Remember, everyone loves to be treated with respect and the happier your callers are, the happier you’ll be!

-- Deflect with style.
 Here’s a little secret every great receptionist knows: it’s not about having the answer to every question, it’s about knowing what to say when you don’t know.
-“Let me find out for you” and “Let me connect you with the best person to help you” are excellent responses.
-“I don’t know” is not.
+“Let me find out for you” and “Let me connect you with the best person to help you” are excellent responses, whereas “I don’t know” is not so much.

-- Avoid dead ends.
 When you’re not able to reach the person your caller is seeking, always offer to take a message or transfer the caller to voicemail.
-Never make your caller ask to leave a message — it’s awkward and off-putting.
-It’s just this easy: “Tim’s in a meeting.
+Similarly, never make your caller ask to leave a message — it’s awkward and off-putting.
+It’s as easy as this: “Tim’s in a meeting.
 May I take a message?”
+There’s always a way to work in a positive spin!